13 Top Things to Do in Amsterdam for an Unforgettable Visit

 This lively place, once a tram depot and now a national monument, is open every day and has been buzzing with style and culture since 2014.

-Located in Oud-West, just behind Kinkerstraat, it’s packed with trendy fashion boutiques, unique jewelry shops like The Maker Store and The Gathershop, and the tasty Foodhallen inspired by top indoor markets from around the world.
+Located in Oud-West, just behind Kinkerstraat, it’s packed with trendy fashion boutiques, unique jewelry shops like The Maker Store and The Gathershop, cool street art, and the tasty Foodhallen inspired by top indoor markets from around the world.
 Plus, film buffs will love De Filmhallen’s nine-screen cinema.

 People sitting in an indoor market with brick buildings with green windows